matthijsgroen/reporter/README.markdown

 valid: [:year(5), :month(3), :quarter(4)] == :year(pre) => :quarter(post) => :month(nil)
 valid: [:year(5), :month(3), :week(2), :quarter(4)] == :year(pre) => :quarter(post) => :month(pre) => :week(nil)
 invalid: [:year(5), :month(3), :quarter(4), :week(2)] The childs of year (biggest in initial set) are: [:month(3), :quarter(4), :week(2)] The larges value is not the first or last item, so this set is invalid.

-				- row = @market_share_report.get_row

-get_row retrieves a value container from the report, storing the active scopes. the current scopes are just applied right before data retrieval, if there is no cache available.

 				%tr
 					%td= row[:period] # The query will fire at this point. so caching makes huge profit!